sjbiaga/pisc/README.md

 Ambients
 --------

-Recall that using `parMapN` in `CE` resorts to fibers.
+Recall that using `parTraverse` in `CE` resorts to fibers.
 There isn't really any distinction between fibers ran in parallel, so not between ambients, were it not for the possibility to have per-fiber copies of the same `IOLocal`.
 And so, in fact, ambients are not differentiated at runtime (running in parallel) except